 - If you are not absolutely sure what species it is, tick the box 'ID needed'.

-The Wilding Conifer Management Strategy
+Wilding Pines Management Strategy

-This is a framework for central government, local government, forestry and farming industries, landowners, researchers and communities to collaboratively work together to prevent the spread of wilding conifers, and efficiently contain or eradicate established areas of wilding conifers by 2030.
+This is a framework for central government, local government, forestry and farming industries, landowners, researchers and communities to collaboratively work together to prevent the spread of wilding conifers, and efficiently contain or eradicate established areas of wilding pines by 2030.

 The programme ensures a collaborative, coordinated and effective approach to national wilding management.
 It includes central and local government agencies, and is supported by a wide range of stakeholder groups.